 Naminé and Axel were major characters in Kingdom Hearts: Chain of Memories, but their roles were greatly reduced in Kingdom Hearts II (probably because, once Roxas was gone and Sora's memories were restored, Naminé didn't have much else she could possibly do except remergewith Kairi, and Axel was supposed to die in the prologue as a tutorial boss, but he was Saved by the Fans and his role extension had to be small or it would clash with what was already plotted out).

 The American Sports Team from The King of Fighters '94, only returned as playable characters in one game and that was KOF '98.
 Their other appearances in the series were mostly just background and ending cameos.
 Even worse, the team is reduced to Butt Monkeys; officially, they get mugged for their invitations every.
 Single.
 Year.

 Ryuji's the only surviving member of the Hakkesshu, not that he gives a shit or anything about it.
-With Orochi's justifiably minimal presence after the climax of the Orochi Saga, Yamazaki has only seen two non-Dream Match appearance since '97 (KOF 2003 and XIV, the latter of which coming some thirteen years after 2003).
+With Orochi's justifiably minimal presence after the climax of the Orochi Saga, Yamazaki has only seen two non-Dream Match appearances since '97 (KOF 2003 and XIV, the latter of which coming some thirteen years after 2003).

 Happens to Kensou in some of Athena's games, specially the Dating Sim ones where the player character assumes the role of her manager or just an average guy seeking for love.
 Since said games are from the player character's POV, Kensou serves only as a cameo, in a continuity where apparently he won't compete with the given player character regardless of his feelings, or actually such affections aren't romantic at all.
 Exception goes Awakening from the Ordinary Life, as mentioned in this page before, Kensou gets the chance to be a great support to Athena.